 This equipment can also be used for short path fractional distillation when multiple receivers are used.
 This means that the terpenes, solvents, and cannabinoids can be separated into different fractions using this equipment.
 This is something that can not be done on a WFD apparatus.
 Even though fractionation may sound good in theory, it is difficult to achieve due to overlap of boiling points and eutectics in practice.

-Producers may find a short path fractional distillation kit to be simpler, have a smaller footprint, and the equipment certainly comes with a smaller price tag.
-For these reasons, many producers turn to a short path as a standard route for distilling cannabis extraction solvents.
+Producers may find a short path distillation kit to be simpler, have a smaller footprint, and the equipment certainly comes with a smaller price tag.
+For these reasons, many producers turn to a short path as a standard route for distilling hemp extraction solvents.

 Basic Description of Wiped Film Distillation